kode4food/ale/cmd/ale/internal/docstring/cadr.md

 tags: ["function", "sequence"]
 ---

-These are compound seqeunce accessors that combine multiple `car` and `cdr` operations.
+These are compound sequence accessors that combine multiple `car` and `cdr` operations.
 The name of each function describes which operations to perform from right to left: